Direct selling reaches out to the poor

-Direct selling companies start or expand into emerging markets as need or the opportunity arises.
-One example is an Indian company, Modicare (https://www.modicare.com/kkmodi-message.aspx) which expanded into direct selling in 1996.
+Direct selling companies can target their products to fill the needs of the poor.
+One example is an Indian company, Modicare which expanded into direct selling in 1996.
 Because the company grew up in India, the founders had unique insights into how people at all economic levels approached purchasing.
-Product amounts may need to be smaller for some buyers; they may also need to be cheaper, and may even need to be lower quality to provide the poorest an opportunity to change their economic situation.
+In 2011, Modicare developed low-cost personal care product lines in an effort to reach out to and build trust with rural customers.

 In some cases, selling to the poor might mean packaging products in smaller quantities and selling for less.
 For example, poor consumers are often better able to buy single-serving packages of products that middle-class consumers buy in bulk.